FIWARE/tutorials.Identity-Management/README.md

 >```
 >

-# Identity Management

-As the default super-admin user `admin@test.com` with a password of `1234`, we will set up a series of user accounts and assign them to relevant organizations within the system.

-### Dramatis Personae

-The following people legitimately have accounts within the Application

-* Alice, she will be the Administrator of the **Keyrock** Application
-* Bob, the Regional Manager of the supermarket chain - he has several store managers under him:
-  * Manager1
-  * Manager2
-* Charlie, the Head of Security of the supermarket chain  - he has several store detectives under him:
-  * Detective1
-  * Detective2

 ### Reading directly from the Keyrock MySQL Database

-All Identify Management records  and releationships are held within the the attached MySQL database.
+All Identify Management records  and relationships are held within the the attached MySQL database.
 This can be accessed by entering the running Docker container as shown:

 ```console